appirio-tech/auto-config-fake-server/README.md

 This method will create a fakeServer instance that can be referenced with AutoConfigFakeServer.fakeServer.
 Although fakeServer is active, no http request will be stopped.

 #### `.consume(swaggerJSONObject)`
 The swaggerJSONObject should be an object generated from a swagger schema.
+It can also be an array of swaggerJSONObject.
 You may call this method multiple times for different swagger schemas.
 If you have a json file, you may want to use a gulp/grunt task to turn it into a fixture (https://www.npmjs.com/package/gulp-fixtures2js).

 #### `.restore()`
 This method will restore the fakeServer instance and unmocked all http requests.